Adding Gamification to the Volunteer Experience

 3. Play to Your Team’s Interests

 If you know your volunteers well and have learned some of their interests — including books, sports, TV shows, music, hobbies — incorporating them into your volunteering incentives can be an excellent strategy.
-If your team relishes outdoor activity, make fun in the sun part of your games.
-If many of your volunteers love the local football team, give them an opportunity to score “touchdowns” with their achievements.
+For example, you might host an appreciation party for volunteers and let the person with the most hours choose the movie everyone watches.

 4. Offer Your Group Options